-The Community Development Law Clinic is a two-semester clinic in which third-year students provide corporate and transactional counsel to North Carolina nonprofit community development organizations.
+The Community Development Law Clinic is a one-semester clinic in which third-year students provide corporate and transactional counsel to North Carolina nonprofit community development organizations.
 The CDL Clinic aims to help students develop skills in corporate and transactional law while serving the legal needs of under-resourced North Carolina communities.

 CDL students work on a wide variety of business law projects including: